luke-clifton/themk.net/notes/historic/d-bus.md

     GetInfo()
     GetReading()

-Which are usualy refered to prefixed with their interface name
+Which are usually referred to prefixed with their interface name

     com.example.xyz.manager.GetInfo
     com.example.xyz.sensor.GetReading